michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 17. And being returned, I came hither to Urishlem.
 And I prayed in the temple.

-18. And I saw him in a vision, when he saidOr, saying. to me, Hasten, and remove thee from Urishlem: for they will not receive thy testimony concerning me.
+18. And I saw him in a vision, when he said

 19. And I said, My Lord, they know also how I delivered to the house of the bound, and smote in all the synagogues, those who have believed in thee.